FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-1_Uploading_MD_Data.md

 ??? tip
     We recommend to keep as many auxiliary files as possible together with the mainfile, but without exceeding the uploads limit&mdash;32GB file size limit per upload.
 For the routine upload of simulations that exceed this limit, we suggest that you prune the trajectory file in advance, to store only a subset of the data on the NOMAD repository.
 In this case, the parsers should still correctly store the configurations as well as additional metadata dealing with the input parameters to the simulation.

     For special cases of larger simulations or datasets that must be stored in full, special processing procedures are required.
-In this case, you should contact the NOMAD team for assistance: 'mailto:mail@example.com'.
+In this case, you should contact the [NOMAD/FAIRmat team]() for assistance.
+Alternatively, you can post questions or requests on the [NOMAD MATSCI Community Discourse Forum](https://matsci.org/c/nomad/32).

 During the processing, NOMAD will store the simulation data and *metadata* within the NOMAD *Metainfo* schema.
 In this case, the parsing should take ~ 30 seconds.
 You should now see the successfully processed data overview: